By Chet Yarbrough

 Edith Wharton (American novelist, playwright, and designer, Pulitzer Prize winner, 1862-1937.)

-Wharton’s “The Age of Innocence” exposes false notions of equality in America and reflects on the human frailty and strength of men and women.
+Wharton’s “The Age of Innocence” exposes false notions of equality of the sexes in America and reflects on the human frailty and strength of men and women.

 Edith Wharton lived through the turn of the 19th and 20th century in America.
 She lived an adult life of luxury in New York, and later in France.